PySCeS/PyscesToolbox/documentation/source/basic_usage.rst

 To start a PySCeSToolbox session in a Jupyter notebook:

+1. Open a terminal in the environment where you installed PyscesToolbox (i.e.
+   Anaconda environment or other Python environment)
-1. Start up the Jupyter Notebook using the ``jupyter notebook`` command in the terminal
+2. Start up the Jupyter Notebook using the ``jupyter notebook`` command in the terminal
-2. Create a new notebook by clicking the ``New`` button on the top right of the window and selecting ``Python 2``
+3. Create a new notebook by clicking the ``New`` button on the top right of the window and selecting ``Python 3``
-3. Run the following three commands in the first cell:
+4. Run the following three commands in the first cell:

 .. code:: python

     %matplotlib inline
     import pysces
     import psctb

 Syntax
 ------